-Codeine risky for kids after certain surgeries, FDA saysFebruary 21st, 2013 in Medications /
+Codeine risky for kids after certain surgeries, FDA saysFebruary 21, 2013 in Medicine & Health / Medications

 (HealthDay)—Children who are given codeine for pain relief after surgery to remove tonsils or adenoids are at risk for overdose and death, U.S. health officials said Thursday.